 SOCIAL MEDIA/SOCIAL NETWORKS

-Use the time you would have normally spent applying for jobs online to build and nurture a virtual network comprised of thought leaders and hiring managers!
+Use the time you would have normally spent applying for jobs online to build and nurture a virtual network comprised of people you know, experts in your field and hiring managers!

 How Do I Start Using “Social” in Job Search?

 The really wonderful thing about social networks is that, when used correctly, they allow you to build relationships with people you might otherwise find it difficult to connect with.

 Social networks also make it easy to stay connected with people you already know.